Our Motorsports

-Our Motorsports is an American professional stock car racing team that competes full-time in the NASCAR Xfinity Series, fielding the No. 02 Chevrolet Camaro SS full-time for David Starr and Kyle Weatherman and the No. 23 part-time for TBA.
-The team also previously competed part-time in the ARCA Menards Series, fielding the No. 02 and No. 09 teams.
-They have also competed in the NASCAR Whelen Modified Tour.
-The team is also one of the youngest owned teams in NASCAR being co-owned by 19-year-old Mary Our and only the 2nd female-owned team in NASCAR.
+Our Motorsports was an American professional stock car racing team that last competed in the NASCAR Xfinity Series, most recently fielding the No. 5 Chevrolet Camaro SS full-time for Kris Wright and Kaz Grala, prior to shutting down for the rest of the 2025 NASCAR Xfinity Series season, ceasing operations entirely.
+The team also previously competed part-time in the ARCA Menards Series and the NASCAR Whelen Modified Tour.
+The team was also one of the youngest owned teams in NASCAR being co-owned by 19-year-old Mary Our who became the youngest ever NASCAR car owner.

+On July 18, 2025, the team announced that they would cease operations following the race at Dover.

 History

 The team fielded the No. 22 full-time for Tommy Barrett Jr. in the NASCAR Whelen Modified Tour in 2014.
 The following year, they attempted to make their debut in the ARCA Racing Series at Daytona with Barrett Jr. driving the No. 7 car, but he did not end up qualifying for the race.
 It was the only ARCA race the team attempted that year.

 In 2016, they returned to ARCA at Talladega with the No. 02 Chevrolet driven by defending NASCAR Whelen Southern Modified Tour champion Andy Seuss.
 The team had a great qualifying run, starting 10th, but encountered a failure in the brake system and finished 31st.
 They did not run any other races until Daytona in 2017, where Seuss returned to drive the No. 02 and finished 20th.
 They returned to Talladega a few months later and impressively, Seuss came from a 33rd-place starting position to finish 2nd in the race.
 They then attempted the race at Chicagoland in September, the team's first-ever non-restrictor plate start in ARCA.

 For 2018, Seuss and Our attempted Daytona and Talladega again along with the new ARCA race at Charlotte.
 The team fielded a second car for the first time at Talladega that year, which was the No. 6 for Josh Williams.

 The team fielded two cars again at Daytona in 2019, with Seuss back in the No. 02 and C. J. McLaughlin in the No. 09.
 McLaughlin landed the ride after driving for the team at ARCA's Daytona testing in January.
 Both drivers would run a few races each in their respective cars throughout the season, with Seuss and the No. 02 team racing at Talladega and Charlotte like they did in 2018, and McLaughlin and the No. 09 team running those same three races along with Pocono and Michigan in June.